-In 2014, Newcastle showed the world the Super Bowl ad we would've made if we had the money to make one.
-In 2015, we wanted to be part of the Super Bowl conversation but still didn’t have $4.5 million dollars for airtime.
+To follow the ad we never made, in 2015 we wanted to be part of the Super Bowl conversation.
+But we still didn’t have $4.5 million dollars for airtime.
 So we took a cue from the sharing economy that’s made Uber, Airbnb and Kickstarter so popular, asking 20-30 other brands like ours to chip in for airtime with us, and then cramming all 20-30 brands in one ad.
 We essentially sold ad space in our ad.
 We called it The Band of Brands.
 Weeks before the game, we released a call for brands to join us, featuring uber-sarcastic starlet Aubrey Plaza.
-But first, the case study:

 As brands joined, we welcomed them to the Band of Brands on Twitter and Facebook in our logo-packed sports helmet.